krAshwin/CTF_Writeups/_posts/2020-08-17-harder-thm.md

 Use this key anyway? (y/N) y
 harder:~$ ls
 command      command.gpg  nc           user.txt
 harder:~$ execute-crypted command.gpg
 gpg: encrypted with 256-bit ECDH key, ID 6C1C04522C049868, created 2020-07-07
       "Administrator <root@harder.local>"
 {root_flag}
 ```

 And we get the key!
-There are a few concepts that were complicated but this one was really great learning experience!
+There are a few concepts that are complicated but this one was a really great learning experience!
 Loved it!

 Machine Pwned!